 116) Indirect manufacturing costs should be included in manufacturing overhead.

+Answer: TRUE

+Diff: 2

+LO: 2-4

+EOC: 52-7

+AACSB: Reflective thinking

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-117) An inventoriable cost could be the cost of the marketing and distribution of a product.

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes
+117) An inventoriable cost could be the cost of the marketing and distribution of a product.Answer: FALSEDiff: 2LO: 2-4EOC: 52-6AACSB: Reflective thinkingLearning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

 118) Inventoriable product costs consist of manufacturing overhead, direct labor and direct materials.

+Answer: TRUE

+Diff: 2

+LO: 2-4

+EOC: 52-6

+AACSB: Reflective thinking

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 119) Indirect materials, indirect labor, and indirect manufacturing costs are what type of manufacturing cost?
+119) Indirect materials, indirect labor, and indirect manufacturing costs are what type of manufacturing cost?

-- A) Direct labor
+A) Direct labor

-- B) Direct materials
+B) Direct materials

-- C) Manufacturing overhead
+C) Manufacturing overhead

-- D) Prime costs Answer: C Diff: 2 LO: 2-4 EOC: S2-6
+D) Prime costs

+Answer: C

+Diff: 2

+LO: 2-4

+EOC: 52-7

+AACSB: Reflective thinking

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 120) Which of the following would not be considered a product cost for a manufacturer?
+120) Which of the following would not be considered a product cost of a manufacturer?

-- A) Direct labor
+A) Direct labor

-- B) Direct materials
+B) Direct materials

-- C) Manufacturing overhead
+C) Manufacturing overhead

-- D) Freight out Answer: D Diff: 2 LO: 2-4 EOC: S2-6
+D) Freight out

+Answer: D

+Diff: 2

+LO: 2-4

+EOC: S2-6

+AACSB: Reflective thinking

-Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes in costs and volume on a company's profits
+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.

-- 121) Period costs are
+121) Period costs are

-- A) always recorded as an expense.
+A) always recorded as an expense.

-- B) always considered part of the inventory.
+B) always considered part of the inventory.

-- C) expensed only when the inventory is sold.
+C) expensed only when the inventory is sold.

-- D) none of the above.
+D) none of the above.

+Answer: A

+Diff: 2

+LO: 2-4

+EOC: S2-6

+AACSB: Analytical thinking

+Learning Outcome: Define and use cost-volume-profit analysis to analyze the effects of changes.